 Frequently Asked Questions

-Answers to common questions about hard anodising, materials, specifications, and turnaround times.
-Based in Henderson, Auckland.
+Detailed answers to common technical and commercial questions about hard anodising — including materials, specifications, and turnaround times.
+Operating from West Auckland.

 Jump to Section: